Bruno Sammartino: Later career and initial retirement (1978–1981)

-After his second reign ended, Sammartino leisurely toured the U.S. and the world.
+After his second reign ended, Sammartino leisurely toured the United States and the world.
 He wrestled then NWA World Heavyweight Champion Harley Race to a one-hour draw in St. Louis.
 He also wrestled and defeated Blackjack Mulligan, Lord Alfred Hayes, Dick Murdoch, Kenji Shibuya, and "Crippler" Ray Stevens.
 Also during this time, Sammartino began serving as color commentator for the WWF's syndicated programs, WWF Championship Wrestling and WWF All-Star Wrestling.

 On January 22, 1980, his former student Larry Zbyszko turned on him at the World Wrestling Federation's Championship Wrestling show.
 Sammartino, shocked and hurt by Zbyszko's betrayal, vowed to make Zbyszko pay dearly.
 Their feud culminated on August 9, 1980, in front of 36,295 fans at Shea Stadium.
 As the main event of 1980's Showdown at Shea, Sammartino defeated Zbyszko inside a steel cage.
 In his autobiography, Hulk Hogan claimed that his match with André the Giant was the real reason for the huge draw at Shea Stadium; however, the feud between Sammartino and Zbyszko sold out everywhere in the build-up to the show.
 In contrast, Hogan and André headlined exactly one card in White Plains, New York before they wrestled at Shea, and they drew 1,200 in a building that held 3,500.

 Sammartino retired from North American wrestling full-time in 1981, in a match that opened the Meadowlands Arena in East Rutherford, New Jersey.
 Sammartino pinned George "The Animal" Steele in his match.
 Sammartino then finished up his full-time career by touring Japan.

-Return to WWF (1984–1988)
+Return to the WWF (1984–1988)

 It was during this time Sammartino found out through Angelo Savoldi, a recently fired office employee of Capitol Wrestling Corporation, that he had been cheated by Vince McMahon Sr. on the promised gate percentages for his entire second title run.
 Sammartino filed suit against McMahon Sr. and his Capitol Wrestling Corporation.
 The suit was eventually settled out of court by McMahon Sr's son, Vince McMahon after his father had died, and included an agreement for Sammartino to return to the company as a commentator.

 At the inaugural WrestleMania on March 31, 1985, Sammartino was in his son David's corner for his match against Brutus Beefcake.
 The match ended in a double-disqualification after the Sammartinos began brawling with Beefcake and his manager Johnny Valiant.
 He returned to in-ring action soon after with his son, as they wrestled against Beefcake and Valiant at Madison Square Garden.
-The Sammartinos also teamed against "Mr. Wonderful" Paul Orndorff and Bobby "The Brain" Heenan in various arenas.
+The Sammartinos also teamed against "Mr. Wonderful" Paul Orndorff and Bobby "the Brain" Heenan in various arenas.